The University of Pennsylvania Journal of Law & Public Affairs (JLPA) is currently accepting article submissions for

-For Volume 4, JLPA is particularly interested in articles that address the following topics: Gun Reform; Regulating Emerging Technology; Securing Elections; Sexual Discrimination Policy in the “Me Too” Era; the Trump Administration’s Deregulatory Agenda; and New Solutions to Drug Policy.
+For Volume 4, JLPA was interested in articles that addressed the following topics: Gun Reform; Regulating Emerging Technology; Securing Elections; Sexual Discrimination Policy in the “Me Too” Era; the Trump Administration’s Deregulatory Agenda; and New Solutions to Drug Policy.
 JLPA’s Spring 2019 Symposium will focus on the last topic while discussing the impact of the War on Drugs and associated legal and policy challenges.
 Authors writing on this topic will also have the opportunity to serve as panelists at our symposium.
 JLPA is currently selecting articles for Volume 5, which will be published during the 2019-2020 academic year

 Past contributors have included: Saxby Chambliss (Former U.S. Senator); Hank Johnson (U.S. Representative); Kassim Reed (Former Mayor of Atlanta); Stephen Goldsmith (Former Mayor of Indianapolis); Jonathan Macey (Yale Law School); Cary Coglianese (University of Pennsylvania Law School); Kermit Roosevelt Ill (University of Pennsylvania Law School); Samuel Estreicher (New York University Law School); Rogers M. Smith (University of Pennsylvania); and Philip K. Howard (Founder of Common Good and Senior Counsel at Covington & Burling LLP).